zjkal/mysql-helper/README_EN.md

 ## 📃Changelog

+> v1.0.4 Apr 19, 2024
+> * Optimized the filtering rules for comments in .sql files

 > v1.0.3 Dec 9, 2023
 > * If a table prefix is set during instantiation, the exported table name can not contain the prefix